 The Calgary Zoo in partnership with Rhino Ark and the Bongo Surveillance Project is working in the alpine forests of Kenya to protect this critically endangered antelope.
 We use camera traps to learn more about wild mountain bongos and the threats they face.

-The Centre for Conservation Research thanks all its generous donors, supporting foundations, government and corporate partners, such as Crescent Point Energy who is partnering with us to conserve Saskatchewan Species at Risk.
+The Calgary Zoo thanks all its generous donors, supporting foundations, government and corporate partners, such as Crescent Point Energy who is partnering with us to conserve Saskatchewan Species at Risk.

 Welfare, Ethics & Research Committee

 The Calgary Zoo Welfare, Ethics and Research Committee reviews and approves research requests that involve data, animals or plants in the Calgary Zoo’s care.
 Made up of both internal and external members, the committee has the ability to grant greater access to information than the average visitor could obtain during a normal zoo visit.